 I decided to do a little research.
-A few months ago I attended a party that a friend was hosting for Beauty Counter Cosmetics.
+A few months ago, I attended a party that a friend was hosting for Beauty Counter Cosmetics.
 The consultant indicated that the FDA doesn’t have the authority to eliminate harmful ingredients in many everyday products we currently use.
-This was something I could not get out of my head.
-I started looking at the ingredients listed in some of my own favorite products.
+I could not get that statement out of my head.
+So, I started looking at the ingredients listed in some of my own favorite products.

 I could spend hours looking up products on this app.
-With it being so easy I now have no excuse to use cosmetics with harmful ingredients.
-Most apps will also offer the names brands that are safe and chemical free, similar to the product you are checking on.
+With it being so easy, I now have no excuse to use cosmetics with harmful ingredients.
+Most apps will also offer name brands that are safe and chemical-free, similar to the product you are checking on.
 This makes shopping for clean makeup extremely easy.

 Many cosmetic companies will offer perks about recycling too.
 For example, Mac Cosmetics offers a free lip gloss, eye shadow, or lipstick with every six containers you return.

 I slather on loads of sunscreen when I play golf or go to the beach.
-One of my favorites was Coppertone Sport spf 50 because it doesn’t come off when you sweat.
-When I checked the ingredients on the Think Dirty app it had two ingredients listed in red.
+One of my favorites was Coppertone Sport SPF 50 because it doesn’t come off when you sweat.
+When I checked the ingredients on the Think Dirty app, it had two ingredients listed in red.
 Yikes!
-Was I poisoning myself by trying to prevent sunburn and wrinkles!?
+Was I poisoning myself by trying to prevent sunburn and wrinkles?

-I took a poll amongst my trusted girlfriends and asked them which brands they have used and liked and here are a few of the ones named.
+I took a poll amongst my trusted girlfriends and asked them which brands they have used and liked, and here are a few of the ones named.

-Honest Beauty – Developed by Jessica Alba, who promises that you should not have to choose between what is safe and what works for you is also very cost effective.
+Honest Beauty – Developed by Jessica Alba, who promises that you should not have to choose between what is safe and what works for you, is also very cost-effective.
 I’ve heard great things about their mascara and beauty balm.

 Subscribe today for free to receive our weekly update and never miss an article.